basm969798/arsan/SYSTEM_ARCHITECTURE_CONSISTENCY_AUDIT.md

 Provide historical traceability

-Clarify authoritative architecture
+Clarify and enforce authoritative architecture

-Stabilize the architecture for long-term development
+Stabilize the system for long-term development

+Authority Note

-This document does not override architectural authority.
+This document does NOT override SYSTEM_INVARIANTS.md.

-It exists to clarify conflicts between historical documents.
+However:

+All resolutions defined here are MANDATORY and must be enforced across all implementations.

 2. ARCHITECTURAL AUTHORITY HIERARCHY